chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 .. tag chef_client_bootstrap_node

-A node is any physical, virtual, or cloud machine that is configured to be maintained by a Chef Infra Client.
-In order to bootstrap a node, you will first need a working installation of the `Chef software package </packages.html>`__.
-A bootstrap installs Chef Infra Client on a target system so that it can run as a client and communicate with Chef Infra Server.
+A node is any physical, virtual, or cloud system that is configured to be maintained by a Chef Infra Client.
+Bootstrapping installs Chef Infra Client on a target system so that it can run as a client and sets the node up to communicate with a Chef Infra Server.
 There are two ways to do this:

-* Use the ``knife bootstrap`` subcommand to `bootstrap a node using the Chef installer </install_bootstrap.html>`__
+* Run the ``knife bootstrap`` command from a workstation.
-* Use an unattended install to bootstrap a node from itself, without using SSH or WinRM
+* Perform an unattended install to bootstrap from the node itself, without using SSH or WinRM connectivity

 .. end_tag